lordulrichSD/Dust_BlastGate/README.md

 (Future feature to deploy)
-OTA updated based on MicroPython OTA Updater (https://github.com/rdehuyss/micropython-ota-updater#micropython-ota-updater)
+OTA updated based on ugit (https://github.com/turfptax/ugit)

 KASA integration based on the work by GadgetReactor in the pyHS100 based on the work of The communication protocol was reverse engineered by Lubomir Stroetmann and